-$eIF2\alpha^{\scriptscriptstyle +/S51A}$ (Eif2s1 $^{\scriptscriptstyle +/S51A}$) heterozygote mice display enhanced memory, while induction of the $eIF2\alpha$ kinase PKR in brain pyramidal cells impairs memory (Costa-Mattioli et al., 2007; Jiang et al., 2010).
+$eIF2\alpha(+/S51A)$ heterozygote mice display enhanced memory, while induction of the eIF2 $\alpha$ kinase PKR in brain pyramidal cells impairs memory (21,22).
 Based on these observations, we wondered whether treatment of mice with ISRIB would affect memory.
 ISRIB showed favorable properties in pharmacokinetic profiling experiments indicating sufficient bioavailability for in vivo studies.
-ISRIB displayed a half-life in plasma of 8 hr (Figure 6A) and readily crossed the blood-brain barrier, quickly equilibrating with the central nervous system (Figure 6B).
-After a single intraperitoneal injection, we detected ISRIB in the brain of mice at concentrations several fold higher than its IC{50} (24 hr after injection, the ISRIB concentration in the brain was approximately 60 nM).
+ISRIB displayed a half-life in plasma of 8h (Fig. 6a) and readily crossed the blood-brain barrier, guickly equilibrating with the central nervous system (Fig. 6b).
+After a single intraperitoneal injection, we detected ISRIB in the brain of mice at concentrations several fold higher than its $IC{50}$ (24 h after injection, the ISRIB concentration in the brain was approximately 60 nM).
 To explore ISRIB's effects on memory, we injected mice intraperitoneally with ISRIB and tested hippocampus-dependent spatial learning.
 To this end, we trained mice in a Morris water maze, in which animals learn to associate visual cues with the location of a submerged hidden platform.
 Because we were looking for memory enhancement, we used a weak training protocol.
-As shown in Figure 6C, ISRIB-treated mice reached the hidden platform significantly faster (escape latency after 5 days of training = 16.4 ± 4.8 s) compared to vehicle treated controls (68.1 ± 20 s, p<0.05).
+As shown in Figure 6c, ISRIB-treated mice reached the hidden platform significantly faster (escape latency after 5 days of training = 16.4 + 4.8 s) compared to vehicle treated controls (68.1 +/- 20 s, p < 0.05).
 The difference was already pronounced by days 3 and 4.
-In agreement with these results, ISRIB-treated mice significantly preferred the target guadrant in a 'probe test' conducted at the end of the training sessions, in which the platform was removed from the pool (p<0.05; Figure 6D) and showed increased crossing of the platform location (p<0.05; Figure 6E).
+In agreement with these results, ISRIB-treated mice significantly preferred the target quadrant in a "probe test" conducted at the end of the training sessions, in which the platform was removed from the pool (p < 0.05; Fig. 6d) and showed increased crossing of the platform location (p < 0.05; Fig. 6e).

-We next tested contextual fear conditioning, which represents a different kind of hippocampusdependent learning in which eIF2 α phosphorylation has also been implicated to play a role (Costa-Mattioli et al., 2007).
+We next tested contextual fear conditioning, which represents a different kind of hippocampus-dependent learning in which $eIF2\alpha$ phosphorylation has also been implicated to play a role (22).
 In these experiments, we paired a particular environmental context (a different cage) with a foot shock.
-In this case the context acts as the 'conditioned stimulus, CS' and is associated with the foot shock, the 'unconditioned stimulus, US'.
-ISRIB-treated mice showed increased freezing upon presentation of the conditioned environment 24 hr after training as compared to vehicle treated mice (p<0.05; Figure 6F).
-No differences were observed in short-term memory (1 hr) between these two treatments.
+In this case the context acts as the "conditioned stimulus, CS" and is associated with the foot shock, the "unconditioned stimulus, US".
+ISRIB-treated mice showed increased freezing upon presentation of the conditioned environment 24 h after training as compared to vehicle treated mice (p < 0.05; Fig. 6f).
+No differences were observed in short-term memory (1 h) between these two treatments.
 Taken together, we conclude that treatment with ISRIB enhances both hippocampus-dependent spatial learning and hippocampus-dependent contextual fear conditioning.